lmclean758/pds-data-migration/README.md

 1. Click the green **Code** button on the GitHub page
 2. Select **Download ZIP**
-3. Extract the folder anywhere on your machine
+3. Extract the folder anywhere on your machine (use C:\ drive for safety)

 **Option B — Clone with Git**